leoncuhk/awesome-quant-ai/README.md

 - [Python for Algorithmic Trading: From Idea to Cloud Deployment](https://www.amazon.com/Python-Algorithmic-Trading-Cloud-Deployment/dp/149205335X/) by Yves Hilpisch - Comprehensive guide on implementing trading strategies in Python, from data handling to cloud deployment.
 - [Python for Finance Cookbook - Second Edition](https://a.co/d/08GbZnXP) by Eryk Lewinson - Over 80 powerful recipes for effective financial data analysis, using modern Python libraries such as pandas, NumPy, and scikit-learn.

+### Biographies

+- [The Man Who Solved the Market: How Jim Simons Launched the Quant Revolution](https://a.co/d/00VsEzC2) by Gregory Zuckerman - The unbelievable story of Jim Simons, a secretive mathematician who pioneered the era of algorithmic trading and made $23 billion doing it, whose Renaissance’s Medallion fund has generated average annual returns of 66 percent since 1988.
+- [Poor Charlie’s Almanack: The Essential Wit and Wisdom of Charles T. Munger](https://a.co/d/0byTXb7A) by Charles T. Munger, Peter D. Kaufman (Editor), Warren Buffett (Foreword), John Collison (Foreword) - This book offers lessons in investment strategy, philanthropy, and living a rational and ethical life.

 ## Research Papers

 Seminal and recent research that advances the field of quantitative finance.